 No-load tests are tests that apply rated voltage in the primary side at the no-load state of the secondary side.
 Current only flows to the primary side in the no-load test, but this current causes excitation and iron loss of the iron core.

-This example focuses on modeling in the analysis of no-load tests in JMAG and obtains the iron loss distribution, current, excitation conductance, and excitation susceptance that can be acquired from there.
+This example focuses on modeling in the analysis of no-load tests in JMAG and obtains the magnetic flux line, current, excitation conductance, and excitation susceptance that can be acquired from there.

 Iron Loss Current, Magnetization Current